 Iridium Uses & Properties Iridium belongs to the transition element of Group VIII of the periodic table.
-Iridium is a rare precious metal with element symbol Ir, atomic number 77 and atomic weight 192.2.
-The content of iridium in the earth’s crust is one ten-millionth, and it is often dispersed together with platinum group elements in various […]
+Iridium is a rare precious metal with the element symbol Ir, atomic number 77, and an atomic weight of 192.2.
+The content of iridium in the earth’s crust is one ten-millionth, and it is often dispersed together with platinum group elements […]

 Tags: Advanced Refractory Metals, ARM, iridium, Iridium Properties, Iridium Uses, Iridium Uses & Properties, iridium uses and properties, powder metallurgy, Refractory Metals, The Ues of Iridium in Industrial Field, The Ues of Iridium in Medical Field, The Ues of Iridium in Science Field

 Metal with High Melting Point Many people know that the metal with the lowest melting point is mercury, which is the only metal that is liquid at room temperature.
 But when it comes to a metal with a high melting point, probably not many people know the answer.
 That’s the reason why we’ve compiled this list […]

 Tags: Chromium, Chromium (Cr), Hafnium, Hafnium (Hf), iridium, Iridium (Ir), Metal with High Melting Point, Metal with Highest Melting Point, Metal with the Highest Melting Point, Metals with High Melting Points, Molybdenum, Molybdenum (Mo), Niobium, Niobium (Nb), rhenium, Rhenium (Re), Rhodium, Rhodium (Rh), tantalum, Tantalum (Ta), titanium, Titanium (Ti), Top 10 Metals with High Melting Points, Tungsten, Tungsten (W)